remykarem/python2jupyter/README.md

 ## Feedback and pull requests

 If you do like this, star me maybe?
 Pull requests are very much encouraged!
-Slide into my DM with suggestions too!